 PCI compliance ensures that your donors’ sensitive payment information is safe and sound.

 You wouldn’t trust a store’s website that didn’t have the proper PCI compliance certification, so why should your donors use an online donation tool that doesn’t have the security they expect and deserve?

 Plus, your organization can be fined if you don’t follow these important guidelines!
-A trustworthy online fundraising platform will take care of the legalities for you so that your donation page is compliant and your nonprofit can rest assured that donations are safe.
+A trustworthy fundraising platform will take care of the legalities for you so that your donation page is compliant and your nonprofit can rest assured that donations are safe.

 8. Is the online fundraising platform mobile and tablet responsive?